Home Reading & Homework

 Books can have the same book level (see label on the book spine and inside of the book cover) but look very different.
 The books below all have the same reading level of 3.3 and therefore are equally as difficult to read with some of the titles appearing to be easier – never judge a book by its cover!
 On the spine, the book also has an additional code of LY (Lower Years: age 5-8) or MY (Middle Years: age 9-13).
 Children in Years 3 and 4 can choose books from either LY or MY depending on their maturity.

-When your child has read their book, they will complete a comprehension quiz online at school.
-We want children to score at least 80% in the quiz which will show that they have understood the book and it is at an appropriate level for them.
-Teachers and Teaching Assistants will monitor the quizzes and book difficulty closely.
-Sometimes children will be asked to revisit a book and quiz if we are concerned they haven’t read the book fully.
+When your child has read their book, they can complete a comprehension quiz online at school.
+Teachers and Teaching Assistants will monitor the quizzes and book difficulty closely and offer advice if needed.

 Homework

 Daily home reading with an adult has the biggest impact on learning and therefore has the highest priority at Mossgate.
-In addition to home reading, we send home weekly spellings, and in years 2 to 6 we ask children to practise their multiplication and division facts weekly.
-Additional homework is set for children in Year 6 to consolidate learning and prepare them for secondary school.
-Reception children have a ‘Home Learning Journey’ to record additional optional tasks set by school.
+Additional homework is set for children in Year 6 to consolidate learning and prepare them for secondary school